JLESC/jlesc.github.io/_projects/sdc_detection.md

-A comprehensive study of support vector machines capabilities on detecting silent data corruption was published as part of the sustainable computing journal {% cite Subasi2018 --file jlesc.bib%}.
+A comprehensive study of support vector machines capabilities on detecting silent data corruption was published as part of the sustainable computing journal {% cite Subasi2018 --file jlesc.bib %}.
 This is an extension and aggregation of several research efforts done within this project.
 After all the results produced by this project, most of the partners in the project started working on different topics, some of them related to resilience others